 Side note: They LOVE chicken and beer here!
 Don’t be surprised to find out that your chicken is a bit spicier than what you expected.
 Also, diet coke is impossible to find, you’ll be lucky to find Coke Zero Sugar to settle for instead.
 Anybody who knows me knows that I have a diet coke obsession, but this country is worth settling for other forms of caffeine.

-I hope you find these tips helpful!
+I hope you find these travel tips for South Korea helpful!